rockhymas/iberia/README.md

 down SHIFT while right clicking an armor stand to swap the armor on the stand with the armor that you are wearing.
 As an dded bonus, quick armor swapping can put elytra on an armor stand.

-### Reduced Debug Info
+### Find Your Way

 *What is it?*

-Reduced debug info is a game rule that turns off "cheaty" info on the debug screen.
+This challenge turns on reduced debug info, which is a game rule that turns off "cheaty" info on the debug screen.
 So, with this on, you won't be able to find your location, the direction you are facing, the biome you're in, the light level, the local difficulty, or what you're looking at from the F3 debug screen.

 [See it in action](https://imgur.com/a/6irIP)